 Keeping people safe and well is the single greatest responsibility.
 That is why the company pursues a Zero Harm principle.

 We are deeply aware of the importance of our people and their contribution to meeting our operational and financial objectives.
 By supporting people and nurturing their talent they are able to realise their full potential and help the business as a whole to do the same.

 Being a non-discriminating and fair employer, we promote a fair and safe working culture, in support of the UN Sustainable Development Goal #8.

 The BW Offshore Code of Ethics and Business Conduct represents the commitment to respect for the individual, upholding human rights and instituting fair and ethical employment practices.

-BW Offshore supports the United Nations Universal Declaration of Human Rights and the standards advised by the International Labour Organisation (ILO).
+We support the United Nations Universal Declaration of Human Rights and the standards advised by the International Labour Organisation (ILO).
 Slavery, forced labour, child labour, torture and other violations of human rights are totally unacceptable.

 Workforce diversity and equal opportunity

-BW Offshore consists of employees with a wide range of experiences and backgrounds.
-The Company continues to build a diverse workforce by attracting, recruiting, developing and retaining people regardless of gender, nationality and age, across all types of positions.
+We continue to build a diverse workforce by attracting, recruiting, developing and retaining people regardless of gender, nationality and age, across all types of positions.